Mergers & Acquisitions...

 Entrepreneurs are not known for their fastidiousness in keeping records and documentation.
 While updating corporate bylaws, minutes, and the like may be way down on your list of priorities, the buyer's lawyer will not be so casual about them.
 Talk to your lawyer about appropriate updates.

-Selling a business is not and should not be a simple transaction.
-For example, you can sell all of the business or part of the business.
-You might sell your interest in a corporation to another corporation or an individual.
-Or, your corporation may sell its assets.
+Selling a business is not a simple transaction.
+For example, you can sell a controlling interest in your company and still retain an equity position.
+You might sell the stock of your company (stock sale).
+Or, your corporation may sell its assets (asset sale).
 It is not unusual for a business owner to sell the business but retain ownership of the receivables for purposes of security.
-There are even instances where a business is essentially leased with an option to purchase.
+In all likelihood, the buyer will want you to stay wit the company as an employee or consultant for a period of time in order to make a successful transition.